 Looking for a way to have a large impact on your website conversions?
-You should be looking into conversion optimization.
+You should be looking into conversion rate optimization.
 This tactic is becoming one of the most popular strategies to move the needle in your business.

-When you think of conversion optimization, you probably think of a/b split testing, multivariate testing, and user testing.
+When you think of conversion rate optimization, you probably think of a/b split testing, multivariate testing, and user testing.
 Don’t get me wrong, those are some excellent tactics and some of my favorite conversion optimization tools.
 However, depending on your budget and your website traffic, sometimes those tools aren’t a good match for your business.

 So what do you do if you want to apply some conversion optimization strategies to your website but you’re a startup with low traffic and zero budget?
 You stick to the basics, start with best practices.
 Honestly, even if you have the budget, best practices are still a great place to begin.

 Here are some of the tried and true conversion optimization strategies you can apply to your landing pages.